maxDcb/EarlyCascade/README.md

 # EarlyCascade

+This project is part of the [Exploration C2 Framework](https://github.com/maxDcb/C2TeamServer)

 Dropper that use Early Cascade technique [EarlyCascade](https://github.com/0xNinjaCyclone/EarlyCascade) to inject a shellcode generated with [Donut](https://github.com/TheWover/donut).
 The injection process use syscall inspiered by [SysWhispers3](https://github.com/klezVirus/SysWhispers3).